 Again, this might be for you.
 It might not.
 If you decide to try it out, you’ve got to be willing to set aside enough time to train your assistant.
 Don’t skimp on this!
 They’re working for you, after all.
 You want them to do it well.

 Already working with virtual assistants?
 What have you done to make it work well?
-Share in the comments below!Opinions expressed here by Contributors are their own.
+Share in the comments below!Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.